GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 (acquisition)=
 ## Acquisition
 An image captured by a satellite sensor.
-TESTING [agdc](/guides/about/glossary/#agdc)

 (alos)=
 ## Advanced Land Observing Satellite (ALOS)
 A Japanese satellite launched in 2006.
 After five years of service, the satellite lost power and ceased communication with Earth, but remains in orbit.
-TESTING [API](/guides/about/glossary/#api)

 (aster)=
 ## Advanced Spaceborne Thermal and Reflection radiometer (ASTER)
 An imaging instrument onboard Terra, the flagship satellite of NASA's Earth Observing System (EOS) launched in December 1999.
 ASTER data is used to create detailed maps of land surface temperature, reflectance, and elevation.

 For more information, see [NASA: ASTER.](https://asterweb.jpl.nasa.gov/)

 (avhrr)=
 ## Advanced Very-High Resolution Radiometer (AVHRR)
 A radiation-detection sensor that can be used for remotely determining cloud cover and the surface temperature.
-AVHRR instruments are carried by the National Oceanic and Atmospheric Administration (NOAA) family of polar orbiting platforms and European MetOp satellites.
+AVHRR instruments are carried by the National Oceanic and Atmospheric Administration (NOAA) family of polar orbiting and European MetOp satellites.

 For more information, see [ESA: AVHRR.](https://earth.esa.int/eogateway/missions/noaa)